davask/apache2/README.md

 ### Apache2 activation

-> DWL_USER_DNS docker.davaskweblimited.com

 #### comment

+- to avoid init error all conf file in /etc/apache2/sites-available have to be in the format of sub.domain.ext.conf like docker.davaskweblimited.com.conf

-On start all *.conf in /etc/apache2/sites-available are enabled
+- On start all *.conf in /etc/apache2/sites-available are enabled

 ## LABEL